 Executive summary

-The EGI Marketplace has the ambition of becoming the platform where an ecosystem of EGI-related services, delivered by EGI providers and partners, can be promoted, discovered, shared and accessed, including EGI offered services as well as discipline and community-specific tools and services enabled by EGI and/or provided by third parties under defined agreements.
+The EGI Service Registry and Marketplace (shortly Marketplace) has the ambition of becoming the platform where an ecosystem of EGI-related services, delivered by EGI providers and partners, can be promoted, discovered, shared, ordered and accessed, including EGI offered services as well as discipline and community-specific tools and services enabled by EGI and/or provided by third parties under defined agreements.

-This document details the work done by the EGI Service Registry and Marketplace activity during the whole project lifetime.
+This document details the work done by the EGI Service Registry and Marketplace activity during the whole project lifetime (March 2015 – August 2017).

-Initially, the document summarizes the main achievements of the Marketplace activity already reported in other deliverables, the definition of the concept of the EGI Marketplace, the assessment of technologies, and the assessment of the two prototypes based on Open IRIS and PrestaShop frameworks.
+Initially, the work started with the definition of the concept of the EGI Marketplace.
+After that, the activity focused on the assessment of technologies to implement the EGI Marketplace.
+This evaluation was completed with the development of the two prototypes based on Open IRIS and PrestaShop frameworks.
+The two Marketplace demonstrators implemented the required specifications and adequately covered the requirements.
+Therefore, other factors were considered to choose the technology such as its long-term sustainability, availability of expertise, ready-to-use features that could be helpful in the future.
+As final decision, PrestaShop was selected

-After that, the Marketplace technical architecture is introduced with a focus on the workflows, the data model and the customisations applied on the adopted technology.
-Illustrative screenshots are provided to show how a customer can access the EGI Marketplace, log-in, discovery services, select service options and related attributes, and submit orders.
+Before starting the implementation, the Marketplace technical architecture was defined with a focus on the workflows, the data model and the customisations applied to the adopted technology.
+The workflows describe the main actions a customer can perform in the EGI Marketplace, log in, discover services, select service options and related attributes, and submit orders.

-Then, the role of the Marketplace as tool to automate service order management and its relationship with EGI Integrated Management System (IMS) processes and other tools is depicted.
-The workflow to manage service order through the Marketplace has been deeply analysed including correlations and impact on the other EGI tools.
-As result, Interactions between EGI tools in the service order management workflow were identified and clear duties were assigned to each tool.
-In addition, lacking features were discovered and plans to provide them defined, as for example the need of an SLA/OLA management tool that will be implemented as a plugin of the Operations Portal.
-A complete semi-automatic workflow to create orders for the Applications on Demand services (AoDs) was designed and implemented.
+During this activity, the role of the Marketplace as tool to automate service order management and its relationship with EGI Integrated Management System (IMS) processes and other tools was also studied.
+The workflow to manage service order through the Marketplace was deeply analysed including correlations and impact on the other EGI tools.
+As result, interactions between EGI tools in the service order management workflow were identified and clear duties were assigned to each tool.
+In addition, features missing at that time were discovered and plans to provide them defined, as for example the need of an SLA/OLA management tool that will be implemented as a plugin of the Operations Portal.
+A complete semi-automatic workflow to create orders for the Applications on Demand service (AoDs) was designed and implemented.
+The AoDs is the EGI’s response to the requirements of researchers, scattered across Europe, without dedicated access to computational and storage resources, as well as other facilities needed to run scientific applications.

 Activities to deploy the Marketplace into production, enhancing the PrestaShop prototype and reaching the beta phase according to EGI IMS, are progressing.
 A mechanism to pre-process and group service orders, according to the IMS process that should take care of them, was integrated in the Marketplace and the first version of the Service Order Management tool was implemented.
 The PrestaShop customer dashboard was customised to satisfy EGI needs and the integration of the AoDs with the Marketplace is almost complete.
-Plans to enable the pay-for-use access mode and to integrate the Marketplace with the EGI web-site were defined.
+Plans to enable the pay-for-use access mode and to integrate the Marketplace with the EGI website were defined.
 All the activities needed to deploy the Marketplace into production will be completed by the end of the project.